Anyone who knew me in my ardent feminist days forty years ago,

-In the 1970s, graduated high school, four years of college, into the workforce in the early eighties, I raged about it a lot.
-Now I wearily shake my head and think: Seriously, how have things not changed in over the decades?
+In the 1970s, graduated high school, four years of college, into the workforce in the early eighties, I raged about how advertisers and TV target women.
+Weary, I shake my head and think: Seriously, how have advertisers not changed their approach to women over the decades?

 I knew our young women were in trouble the time I said to a female drafter (yes, used to be draftsmen), in humor, that a man-door into a building should be called a people-door.
 She jumped down my throat about being one of those horrible, obnoxious feminists.
 Twenty years my junior, I thought: Chicka, do you really think you could do the job you do without feminists having opened up that field?

-But today’s rant, in particular, is how women in commercials are still portrayed as:
+Today’s rant, in particular, is how commercials portray women:

 - Talking to our mops